Routine Dental ProceduresTucson, AZ

 - Dental Crowns.
 If you have suffered extensive damage to one of your teeth or are missing a large amount of enamel due to decay or an infection, you may need dental crowns.
 This is a more extensive dental restoration because a crown is a cap that surrounds your tooth entirely.
 It can be made of a tooth-colored resin or porcelain so that it appears perfectly natural.
 This makes it possible to use crowns on either a front tooth or a back molar.
 Out of all of our routine dental procedures, this one is typically used to restore a tooth that has been cracked or chipped and cannot be restored with a veneer or bonding due to the location of the tooth or severity of the damage.

-Check out what others are saying about our dental services on Yelp: Routine Dental Procedures Tucson
+Check out what others are saying about our dental services on Google: Routine Dental Procedures Tucson

 Questions Answered on This Page